alkampfergit/personal-blog/codewrecks/content/post/old/2009/08/failed-to-deploy-database-project-error-during-database-testing.md

 [![image](https://www.codewrecks.com/blog/wp-content/uploads/2009/08/image-thumb30.png "image")](https://www.codewrecks.com/blog/wp-content/uploads/2009/08/image30.png)

 From this log you can verify that some post build action went wrong.
-So do not forget to always take a look at â€œrun detailâ€ to have detail on what is the reason of failure of the test.
+So do not forget to always take a look at *run detail* to have detail on what is the reason of failure of the test.

 Alk.